 The more weight you have to lose, the easier it is to lose a lot in the first month.
-If you also eat a lot of processed foods and are quite sedentary, drastic changes to your diet and exercise plan may cause you to lose weight rather dramatically during the first two weeks, as you drop water weight.
-This means you could technically lose a stone in a month.
-If, however, you already eat healthfully, exercise regularly and are just 1 stone away from your ideal weight, you'll need to settle for a slower rate of loss.
+If you eat a lot of processed foods and are quite sedentary, drastic changes to your diet and exercise plan may cause you to lose weight rather dramatically during the first two weeks, as you drop water weight.
+This means you could potentially lose a stone in a month.
+If, however, you already eat healthfully, exercise regularly and are just 1 stone away from your ideal weight, you won't be able to reach that goal safely or sustainably.

 Reduce Your Calorie Intake Sensibly

-Your exact serving sizes depend on your target calorie intake.
-Examples of quality meals that assist with weight loss are oatmeal with skim milk and berries; poached eggs on a whole-grain English muffin with an orange; a large green salad topped with raw vegetables, grilled chicken, olive oil and red wine vinegar alongside a whole-wheat roll; corn tortillas wrapped around black beans, red onions and salsa; a 90-percent lean ground beef patty with a sweet potato and steamed spinach; or a turkey breast cutlet with mushrooms and sauteed kale.
+Examples of quality meals that assist with weight loss are oatmeal with skim milk and berries; poached egg on a whole-grain English muffin with an orange; a large green salad topped with raw vegetables, grilled chicken, olive oil and red wine vinegar alongside a whole-wheat roll; corn tortillas wrapped around black beans, red onions and salsa; a 90-percent lean ground beef patty with a sweet potato and steamed spinach; or a turkey breast cutlet with mushrooms and sauteed kale.

 Eating high-quality foods and modest portions are big steps toward your weight-loss goal.
 Moving more is also essential.
-If you don't exercise with both cardio to burn calories and strength training to maintain muscle, a quarter of every pound you lose will be lean muscle mass.
+If you don't engage in cardio exercise to burn calories and strength training to maintain muscle, a quarter of every pound you lose will be lean muscle mass.
 That's 3.5 pounds of lost muscle if you lose a stone through diet alone.
 Muscle burns more calories at rest than does fat tissue, so this loss of muscle makes it harder to lose weight.
 Having toned muscles from working out also helps you look healthy and fit.

 Cardio exercise involves moving the largest muscles of the body, raises the heart rate and helps you break a sweat -- think brisk walking, jogging, swimming and cycling.
-Aim for at least 250 minutes per week to lose significant weight.
+Aim for at least 250 minutes per week for noticeable fat loss.
 Perform strength training at least two times per week on nonconsecutive days.
-Target every major muscle group with at least one set of eight to 12 repetitions that uses resistance heavy enough to fatigue the muscles by the last couple of reps.
-Continue your exercise habits after the month has passed, to help you maintain your weight loss, lose additional weight if needed and bolster your overall well-being.
+Target every major muscle group with one to four sets of eight to 12 repetitions that use resistance heavy enough to fatigue the muscles by the last couple of reps.